rj45/rj32/docs/instructions.md

       operation:
                  Add registers `rd` and `rs` and store back into register `rd`.
-If an addc or subc instruction preceeded this
+If an addc or subc instruction preceded this
                  one, the carry flag is also added.
                  The carry flag is set by this
                  instruction and will be cleared after
                  the next instruction.
 This instruction
-                 is not interruptable, and if a skip is in progress, it will also skip the next instruction.
+                 is not interruptible, and if a skip is in progress, it will also skip the next instruction.